Televiska/viska/notes.md

 * fix upsert
 * remove asyncs from store since await is not used
 * probably we need to revert the from/into traits to be declared in the store

+#### Questions
+* Why sip invite has 2 different flows regarding offers
+* What are the best practices regarding digest auth (auth per dialog, per method or per request?)

 #### Viska notes